 - Begin by just planning a menu.
 Don’t worry about the names.
 Just think of a normal menu, like fettucini noodles, alfredo sauce, breadsticks, dipping sauce, and a salad.
 That’s five items.
 Now add five more – green beans, carrot sticks, parmesan cheese ( as a topping for the pasta), salad dressing, and apple slices.
 The last two items to round out the twelve will be a drink and a dessert.

-- Once you have your menu, just come up with some fun names to go along with each item.
+- Once you have your menu, just come up with some fun names for each item.
 “Green with envy” was green beans.
 “Sweethearts, Anne and Gilbert” came from one of our favorite book series – Anne of Green Gables.
 In the story Gilbert insults Anne by calling her Carrots because of her red hair; later they fall in love.
-So that menu item was heart shaped carrot slices.
+So that menu item was heart-shaped carrot slices.

 - Put all of your prepared food items in order alongside a key to the menu so you’ll be quick at filling plates.
 That way you can get back to eating with your family.